Naville/WTFJH/README.md

 # Usage
 > ./Template.py (SDK|API) ModuleName
 for Generating a new Template
+>Probably Need A substrate.h on device if you encounter compile errors
 > ./build.py FOR BUILDING
 - DEBUG For Displaying Building Logs
 - PROTOTYPE For Enabling Prototype Codes